 In normal operation, a ChromaID master or reference scan is generated and stored in a database.
 We call this the ChromaID Reference Library.
 The scan head can then scan similar materials to identify, authenticate or diagnose them by comparing the new ChromaID digital signature scan to that of the original or reference ChromaID signature or scan result.
 Over time, we believe the ChromaID Reference Libraries can become a significant asset of the Company, providing valuable information in numerous fields of use.
-The Reference Libraries for Bio-RFID will have a similar promise regarding their utility and value.
+The Reference Libraries for our newly developed Bio-RFID will have a similar promise regarding their utility and value.

 The Company's latest technology platform is called Bio-RFID.
-Working in our lab over the past year, we have developed extensions and new inventions derived in part from our ChromaID technology which we refer to as Bio-RFID technology.
-While we are in the early stages of the development of this technology, we have recently announced that we have successfully been able to non-invasively ascertain blood glucose levels.
+Working in our lab over the past year and a half, we have developed extensions and new inventions derived in part from our ChromaID technology which we refer to as Bio-RFID technology.
+We are rapidly advancing the development of this technology.
+We have announced over the past several months that we have successfully been able to non-invasively ascertain blood glucose levels in humans.
 We are building the internal and external development team necessary to commercialize this newly discovered technology as well as make additional patent filings covering the intellectual property created with these new inventions.
 The first applications of our Bio-RFID technology will be in a product we call the UBANDTM.
 The first UBAND product will be marketed as a real time caloric counter.
 It is a wearable product which will be worn on the wrist and communicate with a smart phone device via Bluetooth connectivity.
 It will provide the user with real time information on their caloric consumption from carbohydrates.

-We have recently announced the results of laboratory-based comparison testing between our Bio-RFID technology and the leading continuous glucose monitors from Abbott Labs (Freestyle Libre®) and DexCom (G5®).
+We have also announced the results of laboratory-based comparison testing between our Bio-RFID technology and the leading continuous glucose monitors from Abbott Labs (Freestyle Libre®) and DexCom (G5®).
 These results provide evidence of a high degree of correlation between our Bio-RFID based technology and the current industry leaders.
 Our technology is fundamentally differentiated from these industry leaders as it is completely non-invasive.

-We expect to begin the process of obtaining US Food and Drug Administration approval of our non-invasive continuous blood glucose monitoring device during calendar year 2019.
-We are unable to estimate the time necessary for such approval nor the likelihood of success in that endeavor.
+We expect to begin the process of obtaining US Food and Drug Administration (FDA) approval of our non-invasive continuous blood glucose monitoring device during calendar year 2019.
+To guide us in that undertaking we have announced the hiring of a Chief Medical Officer and formed a Medical and Regulatory Advisory Board to guide us through the FDA process.
+We are unable, however, to estimate the time necessary for such approval nor the likelihood of success in that endeavor.